rachcorp/blog/src/content/blog/cloud-ransomware-defense-recovery.md

 **Social engineering beats technical security.** The most sophisticated firewall can't stop someone from simply asking for passwords over the phone.

 The scary part?
 These tactics work because they exploit human psychology, not technical vulnerabilities.
-That's why traditional security approaches often fall short in cloud environments.
+That's why traditional security approaches often fall short.

 ## 7 Steps That Could Have Saved M&S $400 Million

-### Step 1: Lock Down Who Gets the Keys
+### Step 1: Lock Down Keys access

 Here's the uncomfortable truth: M&S got breached because someone had access who shouldn't have.

-**The problem:** Many companies give cloud access to anyone who asks, then forget to check if they still need it.
-Contractors often keep admin rights long after projects end.
+**The problem:** Many companies give cloud access to a large number of employees and contractors, then fail to check if they still need it.
+Multiple stories about contracting having elevated rights long after projects end.

 **The fix:** Treat cloud access like you would the keys to your safe:
 - Require two-factor authentication for everyone, no exceptions